Asymptotic Geometry of the Moduli Space of Rank Two Irregular Higgs Bundles over the Projective Line: Introduction

 In the previous table, Kodaira type means that $\mathcal{M}$ is biholomorphic to a rational elliptic surface minus a fiber with the given Kodaira type \cite{chen2021gravitational}.
 Dynkin diagram means that $H^2(\mathcal{M})$ is generated by the given extended Dynkin diagram.
 This makes sense because ALG$^*$ gravitational instantons with the same Kodaira type at infinity are diffeomorphic to each other \cite{chen2021gravitational}.
 The ALG$^*$ model metric is a $\mathbb{Z}_2$ quotient of the Gibbons-Hawking metric where $\Theta=(\nu/\pi)(\mathrm{d}\theta_3-\theta_2 \mathrm{d}\theta_1), V=\kappa_0+(\nu/\pi)\log\,r$.
 See \cite[Sec.~2]{chen2021gravitational} for more details.
+The ALG$^\ast$ cases have two redundant parameters, indicating that there are some extra symmetries among these moduli spaces.